 Helping you get through life

-It's normal to be a bit shy or have a low self esteem but if wish you were a little more confident, get some handy tips here on coming out of your shell...
+It's normal to be a bit shy or have a low self esteem but if wish you were a little more confident, there's things you can do to ease yourself out of your shell.

 Do you feel nervous when you're: